Ir al contenido

 • 18.3 Data collection

-• Administrative data relating to the State are centralised in the Accounting Information System (SIC) and Social Security in the Social Security Accounting Information System (SICOSS).
-For the other units that are included in the state public sector (state public sector and foundations), economic and financial information is available in the application CICEP.red which includes annual accounts, audit report, interim financial statements, etc. The economic and financial information required for this statistical operation completed by the Autonomous Communities is collected from the Autonomous Communities Information Centre (CIMCA) and from Local Corporations in SICEL (Accounting Information System of Local Entities).
-Finally, the General Account of each administration is available, including all budgetary and accounting information made during the financial year.
+• Administrative data relating to the State are centralized in the Accounting Information System (SIC) and in the Social Security Accounting Information System (SICOSS).
+For the other units that are included in the state public sector (state and foundation public sector), the economic-financial information is available in the application CICEP.red that includes the annual accounts, audit report, intermediate financial statements, etc. The economic and financial information required for this statistical operation completed by the Autonomous Communities is collected at the Autonomous Communities Information Centre (CIMCA) and that relating to Local Corporations in SICEL (Local Entities Accounting Information System).
+Finally, the General Account of each administration is available, including all the budgetary and accounting information provided during the financial year.

 • 18.4 Data validation

-• The validation process consists of arithmetic verifications and consistency with the general government sector information provided in the framework of Public Finance Statistics.
+• The validation process consists of arithmetic checks and consistency with the information relating to the public administration sector provided in the framework of Public Finance Statistics.

-• The work to be carried out for the development of this statistical operation varies according to two types of units, those subject to a restrictive budget and public accounting, and those subject to the General Business Accounting Plan (private).
-In the first group, the allocation of the expenditure of these units to the different COFOG groups is based on the development of the expenditure operations in accordance with the methodology established in the ESA, based on the economic classification of the expenditure budget.
-The functional and programme structure of the budget indicates the objectives and objectives to be achieved with the budgetary resources allocated to the expenditure management centres.
-The expenditure programmes of the Budget Liquidations are analysed individually in order to ascertain their purpose, for allocation to the relevant COFOG group.
+• The work to be carried out for the preparation of this statistical operation varies according to two types of units, those subject to a limited budget and public accounting, and those subject to the General Plan of Accounting of Enterprise (private).
+In the first group, the allocation of the expenditure of these units to the different COFOG groups starts from the elaboration of the expenditure operations according to the methodology established in the SEC, starting from the economic classification of the expenditure budget.
+The functional and programme structure of the budget indicates the purposes and objectives to be achieved with the budgetary resources allocated to the expenditure management centres.
+The expenditure programmes of the Budget Settlements are analysed individually in order to ascertain their purpose, for allocation to the relevant COFOG group.

-In the case of units subject to the General Business Accounting Plan, the functional classification is carried out on the basis of their main activity, as defined in their statutes and memoirs.
-However, in units carrying out several clearly differentiated activities (e.g. in the case of public enterprises promoting public infrastructure both in education and in transport), the allocation of expenditure to different COFOG groups is carried out as deducted from the information contained in the reports.
+In the case of units subject to the General Business Accounting Plan, the functional classification is carried out according to its main activity, defined in its statutes and reports.
+However, in those units that carry out several clearly differentiated activities (for example, in the case of public companies that promote public infrastructures in both education and transport), the allocation of expenditure to different COFOG groups is made according to the information contained in the reports.

-Finally, the unit of counterpart of expenditure in interest transactions, current transfers and capital transfers is analysed, so that in sector S.13 each transaction is the sum of the data for each subsector, except for those transactions that are consolidated between subsectors.
+Finally, the unit of counterpart of expenditure in interest transactions, current transfers and capital transfers is analyzed, so that in sector S.13 each transaction is the sum of the data of each subsector, except for the aforementioned operations that are consolidated between subsectors.

 • 18.6 Adjustment